adempiere/adempiere-ui-gateway/docs/architecture.md

 - **adempiere-site**: Defines the landing page (web site) for this application.
 It can be implemented as wished.
 - **adempiere-zk**: Defines the Jetty server and the ADempiere ZK UI.
 - **vue-ui**: Defines the new ADempiere UI with Vue.
-- **vue-grpc-server**: Dedicated gRPC backend server for Vue UI.
+- **adempiere-grpc-server**: Dedicated gRPC backend server for Vue UI.
+Implements the ADempiere business logic (POS, invoicing, inventory, etc.) and communicates with the database.
 - **postgresql-service**: Defines the Postgres database, that is persistently implemented on the host.
 - **ui-gateway**: Unique access point acting as a reverse proxy and routing to redirect multiple services.
 - **adempiere-processor**: For processes that are executed outside Adempiere.
 - **dkron-scheduler**: A scheduler for these processes.
-- **adempiere-grpc-server**: Defines a grpc server as the backend server for Vue.
 - **adempiere-report-engine**: For reports.
 - **s3-storage**: S3 (Simple Storage Service) for attachments and files.
 - **s3-client**: S3 (Simple Storage Service) default access configuration.